sudheesh4/ChittiAssist/README.md

 A simple android based cloud-assistant (Google Gemini powered) through FLASK based server.

-User interacts with voice.
+User interacts with app through voice.
 Query is extracted to text and routed to FLASK server.
-FLASK server prompts the LLM with query and send the response back to App.
+FLASK server prompts the LLM with query and send the response back to app.
 App 'responds' to the user in voice.

 [GET request for text query working.
 POST request for image query in progres.]